JeremiahKaren/35percent.github.io/_posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself.md

 Such funding has been available since 2016 when Sadiq Khan [announced](https://www.london.gov.uk/what-we-do/housing-and-land/homes-londoners-affordable-homes-programme-2016-21) a £4.6bn funding programme, but despite the 2013 planning committee's intention and the Regeneration Agreement's obligation, Lendlease hasn't applied for it.

-Now Southwark states in Monday's [committee report for the final phase](): _"There is no obligation on Lendlease to seek public funds."_ (para 283) and
+Now Southwark states in Monday's [committee report for the final phase](https://planning.southwark.gov.uk/online-applications/files/2B05D1FEBF0308C39F18968F194D473F/pdf/19_AP_1166--843567.pdf): _"There is no obligation on Lendlease to seek public funds."_ (para 283)

 But, we say that unless Lendlease applies for grant funding then Southwark should reject this final phase application.